 → Make sure you grab a delicious local ice cream from Miele’s Gelateria.
 The ice cream parlour is attached to the Fort Augustus Gift Company and is located on the left-hand side as you enter the village (opposite the petrol station).
 Open seasonally.

 → As mentioned above, the Boathouse Café and Restaurant is a great spot to enjoy lunch with a view of Loch Ness.
 It does get very busy so it’s worth booking ahead to ensure you get a table.
-It’s currently undergoing a major refurbishment and is due to reopen in spring 2023.

 It’s worth noting that Fort Augustus can get very busy with coach tours which will impact waiting times in local restaurants and cafes.
 Also, many places close during the winter months so it’s worth checking ahead to see what’s open.